 The Caliphate of Córdoba was dismembered as a result of a cruel civil war, and the enormous kingdom was replaced by smaller states called Taifa kingdoms.
-The kingdom of Granada was established by the Nasrid dynasty in 1013, and lasted until the final defeat of Spain’s Muslims by the Christian troops in 1492.
+The kingdom of Granada was established by the Zirid dynasty in 1013 and replaced by the Nasrid in 1238, and lasted until the final defeat of Spain’s Muslims by the Christian troops in 1492.
 For almost five hundred years the Arabs lived in relative peace with the Christians, and were pushed back when occasional disputes arose.
 The Nasrid kings build an impressive palace that was also a fortress: The Alhambra.
 This compound still dominates the city as it was built on the top of the Sabika hill, and it is a constant remainder of the origins of the city and its culture.
 Finally, the Catholic Monarchs embarked themselves into the final reunification of Spain, which was accomplished on 2nd of January 1492 when Boabdil (the last Muslim king) surrendered the city to King Ferdinand of Aragon and Queen Isabella of Castile.
 The fall of Granada released the kings of urgent pressures and allowed them to tackle other ambitious projects: the immediate consequence was that they granted permission to Columbus to set sail in search for a new route for the Indies.
 Only ten months after the fall of Granada (12th October 1492), Columbus discovered America.

 Granada lived then a period of relative splendor.
 Many Christian buildings were erected in the city, the Catholic Monarchs made the city their final burial place and Emperor Charles the Fifth wanted to make Granada the capital of Spain.
 For this purpose, he built what it was meant to be his Royal Palace, right in the heart of the Alhambra.
 By doing this, Christian and Muslim civilizations were forever intermingled in the city.
 The Emperor, however, became increasingly busy waving religion wars in Central Europe and his successor and son, Phillip the Second, finally decided to establish Madrid as the capital of Spain due to its central location.